HicServices/RDMP/Documentation/Quickstart.md

 5. Press the `Create` button
     RDMP will now create the platform databases it requires.
 Any issues will be flagged in the results table.
 6. RDMP will now restart, allow it to do its thing
 7. Congratualtions, you've successfully set up RDMP.
 Explore RDMP with your fake data, or check out the [User Manual](./CodeTutorials/UserManual.md) for more info on what RDMP can do.

+## Steps for CLI
+1. Download the latest release of RDMP from [GitHub](https://github.com/HicServices/RDMP/releases/latest).
+It will be called something like `rdmp-8.1.1-cli-win-x64.zip` for windows and `rdmp-8.1.1-cli-linux-x64.zip` for linux
+2. Unzip this file
+3. Inside this folder you should finda file called`rdmp.exe`.
+Run the command `rdmp.exe install "{YOUR_SQL_SERVER_CONNECTION_STRING}" RDMP_ -e`
+    * Replace `YOUR_SQL_SERVER_CONNECTION_STRING` with the connection string to your SQL Server
+    * An example of this would be `localhost\sqlexpress;Uid=user;Pwd=password`
+    * This command creates the platform databases RDMP requires.
+Any issues will appear in stdout
+4. Congratualtions, you've successfully set up RDMP using the CLI.
+Check out the [User Manual](./CodeTutorials/UserManual.md) for more info on what RDMP can do.